shivadeepak99/readme-ai-genie-py/README.md

 ![saved](assets/imgp6.png)

-###  This is the exact readme generated after i did the above examples
+###  This is the exact readme generated after i did the above for a simple piano project
 <details>
   <summary><strong>📂 Sample Embedded README: "Code the Beat"</strong></summary>